wastore/azure-storage-samples-for-java/E2E-ORS-Sample-For-Java/src/main/java/README.md

 The purpose of this sample is to demonstrate what object replication does.

 ###Getting started
-Currently, creating object Replication is unavailable in command line.
+Currently, creating object replication is unavailable in command line.
 If you have not yet set up object replication, please follow the instructions in the links below, using Azure portal when possible.

 To register for preview: